portsoc/ws_ws/README.md

 4. **Inside `test.js` you will find helpful comments that tell you what the tests expect.**

+5. The file `test.html` contains a client-side simple test that your server is sending messages.
+To use it, open `test.html` in your browser, or copy `test.html` and `assess.ws.js` into `worksheet/webpages` and then go to http://your-ip/test.html

 Git: A recommendation
 ----------------------
 If at all possible, we recommend you use git to download code rather than zips